echo-lab/assets/Writing/AcademicWriting.md

 - please get principal/principle right. principal = main, principle = idea.
 PCA stands for Principal Components Analysis.
 PI stands for Principal Investigator.
 ## References
 - in a bibliography, always always hand-check bibtex that you get off the web. it's usually inconsistent or incomplete.
-- be consistent with journal/conference names. no need for publisher address unless it's someplace obscure, and no need for publisher if it's implicit in the conf/journal name (i.e. ieee/acm), and no need for the location of the conference. always doublecheck that the pages are in there (both the start and end page!). the only acceptable exceptions are when it really is an online-only venue where there are no explicit pages (examples include the BELIV workshop proceedings or the Foundations and Trends in Humanâ€“Computer Interaction journal).
+- be consistent with journal/conference names. no need for a publisher address unless it's someplace obscure, and no need for a publisher if it's implicit in the conf/journal name (i.e. ieee/acm), and no need for the location of the conference. always doublecheck that the pages are in there (both the start and end page!). the only acceptable exceptions are when it really is an online-only venue where there are no explicit pages (examples include the BELIV workshop proceedings or the Foundations and Trends in Humanâ€“Computer Interaction journal).
 - also be concise and consistent: 'Trans.' not 'Transactions', 'Symp.' not 'Symposium', 'Conf.' not 'Conference'. don't include words like "of the" or "on".
 Don't ever say 'pages', just 'p.'
 - do include the accepted nickname/shortname for conferences in parentheses after the long name. don't include the year after that nickname, it's already communicated by the year that comes at the end of the citation.
 - example of bad bibliography snarfed off the web: